EvoStream/SpiderWare/pages/home/home_quickstartguidewindows.md

 ```

-## Adding Source Stream
+# Adding Source Stream

 To add an RTSP source to SpiderWare, send the following HTTP POST request (assuming that SpiderWare and client used to send the command is on the same machine):
 ```
 url: http://localhost:9090/command/rtsp/addStream

+data:
-data: {
+{
 "type":"rtsp",
 "direction":"in",
 "path":"<rtsp source>",
 "name":"<target stream name>"
 }
 ```

-For example, an RTSP source “rtsp://192.168.0.103:10000/test.sdp” is to be added and with a target stream name of “bunny”, using a cURL command would be:
+For example, an RTSP source “**rtsp://192.168.0.103:10000/test.sdp**” is to be added and with a target stream name of “bunny”, using a cURL command would be:
 ```
 curl --header "Content-Type: application/json" --request POST --data "{ \"type\":\"rtsp\", \"direction\":\"in\", \"path\":\"rtsp://192.168.0.103:10000/test.sdp\", \"name\":\"bunny\" }" http://localhost:9090/command/rtsp/addStream
 ```

-## Stream Playback
+# Stream Playback

 To view the RTSP stream through webrtc with a demo page:
 1. Using a browser, open https://exm.evostream.com/viewer/
 2. Enter the session name on the input field that matches the session parameter on the config.json file that you received
-3. Click on “Connect”
+3. Click on “**Connect**”
 4. On the left pane of the demo page, select a stream from currently connected SpiderWare instances.

-## Stopping SpiderWare
+# Stopping SpiderWare

 If the user wants to shut down the SpiderWare application, just send the command: